ozontech/SUINavigation/Docs/Deeplinks.md

 ```

 That's it.
-In a clousers of `navigateUrlParams` you can use `NavigationActionPathProtocol` and `NavigationActionSavePathProtocol` path objects.
+In a closures of `navigateUrlParams` you can use `NavigationActionPathProtocol` and `NavigationActionSavePathProtocol` path objects.
 Who can parse (getIntParam, getIntParam, getParam) and serialise (pushIntParam, pushStringParam, pushParam) your trigger object.

 ## Deeplinks supporting at custom navigation